RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

     sudo mount fs.efs.us-east-1.amazonaws.com:/ /home/efs
     ```

-1. In the path for the scheduled backup, enter the mount point.
+1. In the path for the backup location, enter the mount point.

     For example: